“Affordable Loan Solution” program offers 3% down loan

 With today’s low mortgage rates, lenders are rolling out programs that make it easier for a home buyer to get accepted for a low downpayment loan.
 The new 3% down loan is just one of many low downpayment loans available to those looking to get a mortgage.

-This home buying program targets a specific group of buyers.
+This home buying program targets a specific group of aspiring homeowners.

 Applicants must meet the following requirements.